fabcoins-dot-info/fabcoins.info/_alerts/2017-07-12-potential-split.md

 ## Document history

 **Note:** The information contained herein is not to be construed as an official statement by Fabcoin Core.
-Fabcoin.org and Fabcoin Core open source projects are run by separate teams.
+Fabcoins.info and Fabcoin Core open source projects are run by separate teams.

 A [full history][] of this document is available.
 The following points